How to Grow a Carnivorous Sundew Plant

-In the world of carnivorous plants, Venus Flytraps get all the attention.
+In the world of carnivorous plants, Venus flytraps get all the attention.
 But though flytraps are found pretty close to home (they’re native to North and South Carolina), they’re actually extremely challenging for the home gardener to grow, due to their demand for very specific water and light conditions.
-If you’d like to try growing carnivorous plants, I recommend you start with sundews, which are delicate, lovely, and much easier to grow.
+If you’d like to try growing carnivorous plants, I recommend you start with a sundew plant, which is delicate, lovely, and much easier to grow.

-Grow Sundews in Containers.
 The most important things to keep in mind when growing carnivorous plants are water and light.
 They actually prefer poor soil, and you’re best off leaving your sundew in the pot you purchased it in.
 Don’t try to plant it in the ground—you’re unlikely to have the proper soil conditions in your yard.
-If it outgrows the pot (which will likely take several years), you can repot it carefully following instructions found here.
-Find it a nice sunny location – at least 8 hours of full sun each day.
+If it outgrows the pot (which will likely take several years), you can repot it carefully.
+Find it a nice sunny location for your plant—it needs at least 8 hours of full sun each day.

 - It is essential that you use only rainwater or purified water for your sundews.
-Regular tapwater, well water, chlorinated water… all of these will kill your plants.
+Regular tapwater, well water and chlorinated water will kill your plants.
 If you don’t already have a rain barrel, now’s the time to install one.

 - Sundews require consistently moist soil.
 The easiest way to provide the water they need is to set the pot in a shallow bowl and keep the bowl filled with water.
 The needed water will wick up through the potting medium to the plant’s roots.

-Feeding Sundews.
 Of course, one of the most fun aspects of growing carnivorous plants is getting to feed them insects from time to time.
 If your plants are growing outdoors, you probably won’t really need to feed them, though—they’ll catch all the insects they need.
-Inside, you can feed your sundews with small ants, or even place a piece of fruit nearby to draw fruit flies, but unless they’re in a closed terrarium, they will also probably get all the nutrients they need from bugs living in your home (we all have them!).
-Find more on feeding carnivorous plants here.
+Inside, you can feed your sundews with small ants, or even place a piece of fruit nearby to draw fruit flies, but unless they’re in a closed terrarium, they will also probably get all the nutrients they need from bugs living in your home (we all have them!)

-Dormancy and Flowering.
-Many sundews experience a winter period of dormancy, and may even require it.
+Many sundew plants experience a winter period of dormancy, and may even require it.
 This is why Cape Sundews make such good starter plants when growing carnivorous plants: they don’t require dormancy.
-If you do have a species that needs dormancy, you can learn more about providing it here.
 In the spring, healthy sundews will produce flower stalks, which can be very lovely.
 The flower stalks raise high above the sticky plant leaves, since you don’t want to eat the same insects that are helping to pollinate you!
 You can trim the flower stalks to help encourage plant growth, or you can allow them to flower and go to seed.
 Many sundews re-seed readily, so expect lots of baby sundews in the future!